Spinal Stenosis Causes, Symptoms, Treatment

 What Is Spinal Stenosis?

 Spinal stenosis is a health condition that affects the abnormal narrowing of your spinal canal.
-Firstly, this narrowing directly will impact the amount of space your spinal cord and nerve roots have in the spinal canal.
+Firstly, this narrowing directly will impact the amount of space your spinal cord.
+Another thing impacted will be your nerve roots have in the spinal canal.
 Secondly, as spinal stenosis progresses, your spinal cord and nerves will become compressed or squeezed.
 Although, spinal stenosis can occur in any region of the spine, it is most common in the cervical spine and lumbar spine.

 Cause of Spinal Stenosis

 The primary cause of spinal stenosis is osteoarthritis (OA).
 In other words, the cause of spinal stenosis is not a single disease, but, a variety of disorders.
 Mostly leading to the structural or functional failure of one or more of your joints.
 OA is the most common cause of chronic joint pain.
 This cause involves the entire joint, including adjacent muscles, underlying bone, ligaments, joint lining (synovium), and the joint capsule.

 Spinal Stenosis Treatments: